Champions League coronavirus updates: Latest news ahead of UEFA meeting

 When will the Champions League return?

-UEFA are set to meet on Tuesday 17th March to discuss the fate of the Champions League and Europa League competitions.
+UEFA are set to meet on Tuesday 17th March to discuss the fate of the Euro 2020, Champions League and Europa League competitions.

-This comes against the backdrop of mounting speculation that Euro 2020, scheduled to take place in June across Europe could be pushed back to 2021.

 Could the Champions League season be cancelled?